-The proposer may also request that the Statement of Verification and associated report be withdrawn from the web if, for example, the technology is no longer on the market.
+In the EU ETV pilot programme, no expiration date is established on the Statement of Verification.
+However, the proposer may request that the Statement of Verification and associated report be withdrawn from the web if, for example, the technology is no longer on the market.
 This request should be made in writing to the Verification Body, committing to no future use of the Statement of Verification, reference to it or the ETV logo.
 The verification Body shall communicate this request to the Commission services and the Statement of Verification and associated report will be consequently withdrawn from the ETV website.